Model-agnostic super-resolution in high dimensions: Introduction

-\item Our final lower bound for recovery in heavy hitter distance, \Cref{thm:De-distance-lower}, is arguably the most novel lower bound proof in this paper.
-The heavy lifting in the proof of \Cref{thm:De-distance-lower} occurs in the proof of an intermediate result, \Cref{thm:cube-lb}, where we construct two distributions $P_1$ and $P_2$ over the hypercube $\{0,1\}^d$ with two special properties.
-To explain these properties, we recall that any function $g: \{0,1\}^d \rightarrow \mathbb{R}$ admits a ``Fourier expansion" (sometimes called the Walsh-Fourier expansion), meaning that it can be expressed as
+The heavy lifting in the proof of \Cref{thm:De-distance-lower} occurs in the proof of an intermediate result, \Cref{thm:cube-lb}, where we construct two distributions $P_1,P_2$ over the hypercube $\bits^d$ with two special properties.
+To explain these properties, we recall that any function $g: \bits^d \rightarrow \mathbb{R}$ admits a ``Fourier expansion" (sometimes called the Walsh-Fourier expansion), meaning that it can be expressed as